ng-Classic/ng-classic/aio/content/guide/template-typecheck.md

 These errors often represent genuine type mismatches in the templates that were not caught by the previous tooling.
 If this is the case, the error message should make it clear where in the template the problem occurs.

-There can also be false positives when the typings of an Angular Classiclibrary are either incomplete or incorrect, or when the typings don't quite line up with expectations as in the following cases.
+There can also be false positives when the typings of an Angular Classic library are either incomplete or incorrect, or when the typings don't quite line up with expectations as in the following cases.

 *   When a library's typings are wrong or incomplete \(for example, missing `null | undefined` if the library was not written with `strictNullChecks` in mind\)
-*   When a library's input types are too narrow and the library hasn't added appropriate metadata for Angular Classicto figure this out.
+*   When a library's input types are too narrow and the library hasn't added appropriate metadata for Angular Classic to figure this out.
     This usually occurs with disabled or other common Boolean inputs used as attributes, for example, `<input disabled>`.

 *   When using `$event.target` for DOM events \(because of the possibility of event bubbling, `$event.target` in the DOM typings doesn't have the type you might expect\)